Baseball games and hot dogs go together like coffee and cream this quintessentially American paring is simply genius!

 Then, add a tablespoon of butter to the pan and sear the sausages, shifting them every minute or so; once the hot dogs are plump and brown on all sides.

-Lastly, remove the sausages, tent them, and grill your buttered buns slightly (about 30 seconds) before enjoying your hot dogs with your favorite toppings.
+Lastly, remove the beef hot dogs, tent them, and grill your buttered buns slightly (about 30 seconds) before enjoying your grilled hot dogs with your favorite toppings.

 Grilling Hot Dogs In The Oven

-If all else fails, pop your hot dogs in the oven!
+If all else fails, grilling hot dogs in the oven is an option!

 Preheat your oven to around 400°F and place the broiler or skillet in the oven while the oven heats.

-When the oven reaches the perfect temperature, lower it to 325°F and cook the sausages for two or three minutes per side to ensure that you achieve a nice brown color on each side.
+When the oven reaches the perfect temperature, lower it to 325°F and cook the hot dog for two or three minutes per side to ensure that you achieve a nice brown color on each side.

 Should I Frequently Turn Hot Dogs On The Grill?

-Although the standard rule when grilling meat is not to turn the food too much, hot dogs are the exception.
+Although the standard rule when grilling meat is not to turn the food too much, grilling hot dogs is the exception.
 Either grill the sausages for three to five minutes per side or keep them moving.

 Frequently rotating the sausages prevents them from burning or bursting while keeping the meat moist and tender.

-If you want classic grill marks on your dogs, place them over a hotter spot on the grill briefly, then return them to the cooler area to finish cooking through.
+If you want classic marks on your grilled hot dog, place them over a hotter spot on the grill briefly, then return them to the cooler area to finish cooking through.

 Dress Your Buns And Dogs

-Then, we’re going to want to dress our dogs up with tasty toppings like relish, mustard, salsa, and chopped onions.
+Then, we’re going to want to dress the hot dog up with tasty toppings like relish, mustard, salsa, and chopped onions.

 Read More: Grilling Bratwurst